kubernetes-sigs/gateway-api/geps/gep-4661/index.md

   not support static address assignment, the implementation MUST set the `Programmed` condition to `False` with reason `AddressNotAssigned`.
 * Implementations SHOULD set `externalTrafficPolicy: Local`.
-* Implementations SHOULD configure `healthCheckNodePort` when `externalTrafficPolicy` is `Local`, so external load balancers can detect which nodes have healthy Gateway Pods.
 * The implementation MUST report the assigned external address in `status.addresses`.